 Well, boxing in the sport are beginning to understand why this could be a special fight.
 From the minute this contest was officially signed and announced, up until this point, many people have really begun to give Garcia a chance.
-Boxing fans can visit and bet with 365 to wager on this exciting bout.
+Boxing fans can visit BetStars nj to find the best wager on this exciting bout.

 From my end, I can understand the reasoning, and there are three key reasons that stand out to me.

 If you are looking for an edge in championship experience, it certainly has to go to Garcia, who captured his first title in January of 2013 with a technical decision over Orlando Salido.
 Garcia has gone on to compete in a total of seven championship bouts, compared to just three for Spence, who was his first and only title in May of 2017 by stopping Kell Brook in the eleventh round.